 “The biggest bunker won’t help if the key’s left in the lock.”

 In the age of digitalisation, it is not a matter of whether a company will be attacked, but rather only a matter of time before companies become victims of a cyber-attack.
 According to a study conducted by Bitkom Research, two thirds of all companies in Germany have already been attacked by cyber criminals.
-Philipp Zeh, Head of the Competence Center & Professional Services IT Security at Konica Minolta IT Solutions, explains what the most common cyber risks are for companies and how they can protect themselves.
+Philipp Zeh, Manager Competence Center & Professional Services IT Security at Konica Minolta Business Solutions Deutschland GmbH, explains what the most common cyber risks are for companies and how they can protect themselves.

-Interview with Philipp Zeh, Head of the Competence Center & Professional Services IT Security, Konica Minolta IT Solutions GmbH
+Interview with Philipp Zeh, Manager Competence Center & Professional Services IT Security, Konica Minolta Business Solutions Deutschland GmbH

 Mr. Zeh, what attacks can companies expect?

 Classic ransomware attacks in particular have taken place quite frequently in recent years.
 Affected persons receive an e-mail with an attachment, an invoice, for example.
 If employees click on this attachment, they start a macro.
 This in turn starts a script that implements a service and reloads the actual malware that encrypts the data.
 If no backup is available, the only option available to the company is to pay the ransom so that the data can be released again.
 However, we do not advise this because paying the ransom is risky and shows the cyber criminals that a second blackmail attempt could probably also be successful.